Vince Young and Matt Leinart are still connected by the greatest game ever played

 Then-Texas head coach Mack Brown remembers coming into the locker room at Darrel K. Royal Stadium on Oct.
 15, 2005, after his team had just disposed of No. 24 Colorado 42-17.
 His postgame speech was ready to go, but not a single Longhorn was listening.
 They were crowded around a television, shamelessly rooting for USC to beat Notre Dame.

-"They went nuts when Reggie scored on that play where Matt Leinart pushed him into the end zone," Brown remembers.
+"They went nuts when USC scored on that play," Brown remembers of the "Bush Push," when Leinart was famously shoved over the goal line by his running back.
 "They said to me, 'We want them to win all their games, Coach.
 We want to see them in January.'"

 That's when Brown decided to do away with one of the most ironclad rules of coaching.

-Note: Editor's note: This story originally ran in 2017.
-Watch a replay of the classic Texas-USC game tonight on ESPN and the ESPN App at 8 p.m.
-ET as part of Throwback Thursday: CFB Classics.